OWI vs. DUI: Similarities And Differences (April 2025)

 • “Influenced,” “impaired,” and “intoxicated” are about equal in most states

-• Some states use “OWI” to sweep in vehicles besides cars
+• Some states use “OWI” to include vehicles other than cars

 Free DUI Case Review